What does C2 Password Android (beta) offer? 📱

 Apart from using it as a password manager, you can also send secure items to 3rd party users to make sure that the data is protected at all times, end-to-end.

-You can add files and folders in a single task to send it securely to a 3rd party.
+You can add files and folders in a single task to send them securely to a 3rd party.
 Using the Upload button will allow you to add the items and then configure the task using the wizard.

 Once you add the file(s) you want to send you can configure various options.
 From task name, expiration date, limits, even apply a watermark.